Mad-Collective/cache/README.md

 // Demand an item, throws an exception if not present
 $bar = $cache->demand('foo');

-// Get an item, if not present it will return the given default
+// Get an item, if not present in any cache it will return the given default
 $default = $cache->get('not found', 'default');

 // Delete an item